blackironhack/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 ### Mandatory Requirements

-+ The application should use the mandatory dataset: Open Weather Map
++ The application should use the mandatory dataset: [Climate Data Online](http://www.ncdc.noaa.gov/cdo-web/)
 + The application should use at least one more dataset from [Data.gov](https://www.data.gov) or [Open Indy Data Portal](http://data.indy.gov/) that were released by the State of Indiana
 + The application should be written in JavaScript language
 + The website should integrate a mashup (A mashup is a web page or application created by combining data or functionality from different sources)